Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-7.md

 1. If you are still having trouble, you can reach out to the support team via `labs-support@spektrasystems.com` for further assistance.
 The support team is available to help you to troubleshoot and resolve any technical issues or validation issues that may arise while the lab environment is live.

 ## Conclusion
-Congratulations on completing the **DevSecOps with AI-Powered GitHub Actions** challenge!
-Through this challenge you have seamlessly integrated AI-driven GitHub Actions, elevated code quality, security, and developer productivity.
-In the next challenge, you will focus on using GitHub Copilot Chat to implement/add new features to the exisiting Contoso Traders Application and deploy the changes to Azure through CI/CD.
+Congratulations on completing the **Enhancing Contoso Traders with GitHub Copilot** challenge!
+Through this challenge you have not only focused on finding and fixing vulnerabilities but also promoted a security-conscious development mindset.
+The next challenge focuses on implemeting security policies using Azure Policy and integrating compliance scanning within your GitHub CI/CD pipelines.